Russian fighter plane crashes into apartments in southern city near Ukraine | Law-Order

 Russian fighter plane crashes into apartments in southern city near Ukraine

-A Russian fighter plane crashed into a residential building in the southern Russian city of Yeysk on Monday, engulfing apartments in flames, the regional governor said.
+A Russian fighter plane crashed into a residential building in the southern Russian city of Yeysk on Monday, engulfing apartments in a huge fireball, and officials were quoted as saying at least two people were killed.

-Footage showed a large fireball erupting from a multi-storey building.
-Russian news agencies said the pilots had ejected.
-Governor Veniamin Kondratyev said the plane was a Sukhoi Su-34, a supersonic medium-range fighter-bomber.
+Video published by the military news channel Zvezda appeared to show explosions aboard the plane as it plunged towards the apartments.
+Regional governor Veniamin Kondratyev said the plane was a Sukhoi Su-34, a supersonic medium-range fighter-bomber.

-RIA news agency said it crashed during a training flight from a military airfield.
-TASS said the crash was caused by an engine fire.
-Russia's state Investigative Committee, which deals with serious crimes, said it had opened a criminal case and sent investigators to the scene.
-It did not say what evidence pointed to potential foul play.
+News agencies quoted emergency officials as saying at least 15 people were injured.
+They said the pilots had ejected.
+State-owned RIA said the crash took place during a training flight from a military airfield.
+It quoted the defence ministry as saying the pilots had reported that an engine had caught fire on takeoff, and the plane's fuel had then ignited when it struck the building.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)